ophian/Sliver/README.md

 Author: Ian

-### Requires:
+## Requirement:

-Serendipity: 1.6
+Serendipity: 1.6 and up

-### About:
+## About:

-Sidebars left, Sidebars right, no Sidebars via templates config.
+* Sidebars left, Sidebars right, no Sidebars via templates config.

-Additional middle, top, footer Sidebars via admin panel plugin section.
+* Additional middle, top, footer Sidebars via admin panel plugin section.

-### Setup:
+## Setup:

 Sliver uses HTML5 and CSS3 features and ships with some external libs (for example PIE).

-    Please copy the PIE.htc file in js/libs/ to your domain root / to let MS-IE 6/7/8 versions benefit from CSS3 borders, shadows, gradient features
+* Please copy the PIE.htc file in js/libs/ to your domain root /, to let MS-IE 6/7/8 versions benefit from CSS3 borders, shadows, gradient features
-    Both dirs (/sliver and /default_new) are supposed to be copied to your template dir /serendipity/templates.
+* Both dirs (/sliver and /default_new) are supposed to be copied to your template dir /serendipity/templates.
-    Sliver has multiple options to configure your template, as using jquery, google analytics etc.
+* Sliver has multiple options to configure your template, as using jquery, google analytics etc.

-### Where:
+## Structure:

 Sliver comes with nearly full boilerplate supported template root files, as there are